TheonHarrison/Traffic_Simulation/README.md

 ## Controls

-During enhanced visualization, you can use the following controls:
+During enhanced visualisation, you can use the following controls:
 - **Mouse Drag**: Pan the view
 - **Mouse Wheel**: Zoom in/out
 - **I**: Toggle vehicle IDs display